GoldenSwordLLC/BillyJoelBot/README.md

 **"BillyJoelBot"** is a Discord bot that plays Pandora stations via Pianobar on voice chat!

-Check out development on stream every Wednesday, 7PM EST -> [https://twitch.tv/Lvl4Sword](https://twitch.tv/Lvl4Sword)
+Development happens on stream.
+Check the schedule for your local time -> [https://twitch.tv/Lvl4Sword](https://twitch.tv/Lvl4Sword)